taowis/ClauseKit/README.md

 ollama run llama3
 ```

-4. **Run ClauseKit with local model fallback**
+4. **Run ClauseKitAI with local model fallback**
    Ollama should be serving at `http://localhost:11434`.
-ClauseKit will use this when GPT or Claude are not selected.
+ClauseKitAI will use this when GPT or Claude are not selected.

 # Run the app